jscarton/laravel-google-auth/README.md

+This is a fork of

 ![The Monkeys](http://www.themonkeys.com.au/img/monkey_logo.png)

 Laravel Google Authentication Driver
 ====================================

-Allows you to use Google to authenticate users of your Laravel application.
+![JSCARTON] This driver Allows you to use Google to authenticate users of your Laravel application.
+I've started this fork because I want to adapt the code for a new oauth driver for special purpose

 Installation